ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 {{site.data.content.time-list}}

+## Dependencies
 [Standard plan]{: tag-purple} For Java, make sure that the `pom.xml` file includes the following dependencies:
 - JUnit
 - Mockito - A minimum of Java 9 is required

 The following sample `pom.xml` file shows the dependencies with example versions.
-Your file should include the dependencies and versions that you are using.
+In your file, include the dependencies and versions that you are using.

 ```code
    <dependencies>